 While many women lack the individual means to make a charitable gift of this magnitude, Impact 100 Greater Indianapolis allows women to collectively make an impact for the needs of the community.

 In the past three years, Impact 100 Greater Indianapolis has cumulatively distributed more than $550,000 in grants to the community, with a minimum $100,000 awarded to each grantee.
-2008 grant winners were Herron High School and Horizon House.
+The 2008 Change-Maker Grant winners were Herron High School and Horizon House.
 Previous grantees include Indy Reads, Craine House Inc. in collaboration with Fairbanks, and Wishard Memorial Foundation for the Pecar Health Center Pharmacy.

 2007 News Coverage: